PSHE at Prince Rock

 - Changing Me

 At Prince Rock, we use the Jigsaw programme to structure our PSHE education scheme of work.
 Lessons are delivered weekly and as interventions, as necessary.
 This mindful approach to PSHE covers all statutory aspects of Relationship and Sex Education (RSE) along with Health education.
 These lessons are tailored and personalised to address specific needs within classes and supplement whole school events such as Friendship Week, E-Safety Day and Healthy Eating Week.
 The concepts of each term are introduced to the whole school through a ‘Cultural Capital’ assembly, further promoting the importance of Jigsaw PSHE lessons to the whole school community.
 The scheme encapsulates Modern British Values education and spirals, building progressively to prepare our children to be resilient in our ever-changing world.
-The School Council, Governing Body and parents are consulted and are vital to making sure that PSHE at Prince Rock really meets the needs of our pupils, families and the wider community.
+The School Council, Prince Rock Parliament, Governing Body and parents are consulted and are vital to making sure that PSHE at Prince Rock really meets the needs of our pupils, families and the wider community.

 Whilst our spiraling curriculum identifies a broad range of important issues that pupils should learn about, we feel it is essential that our children’s experience of PSHE education is not simply a series of ‘one-off’, disconnected sessions each on a different topic and focusing only on factual content.
 The curriculum will provide a relevant context for pupils to both broaden and deepen their understanding of the key concepts and to develop competence in the essential skills.
 We therefore aim to provide a cohesive, progressive PSHE curriculum which will prepare our children to become happy, well-rounded and successful citizen in today’s society.

 The Jigsaw Approach for the Early Years Foundation Stage: